mohsenkamini/SBU_AP_Project_Java/README.md

 }
 ~~~

-The meaning of `method` and `route` concepts are borrowed from REST and mean exactly the same.
+The function of `method` and `route` concepts are borrowed from REST and mean exactly the same.
 They define what you want to do with the server.

 For `POST`, `PUT` and `DELETE` requests, you need to have a `payload`, which is a JSON object that provides the required fields for the server to complete your request.
 In this case `password`.